jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-reportseff.md

     Memory Efficiency: 22.47% of 300.00 GB
     ```

 `Reportseff` is a python script which makes displaying job efficiency easier for other cases such as "all of a user's jobs for a time period" or "all of the elements of an array job".
 It also uses `sacct` to retrieve information.
-It was written so that you could use syntax like pass other arguments to `sacct` if desired.
+It was written so that you could use the same kinds of syntax as you would with `sacct`.
+For example when indicating time ranges or asking for changes to the output format.
+You can also pass other arguments straight to `sacct` if desired.

+Home page for more information: https://github.com/troycomi/reportseff

+!!!
+Example "Example reportseff output"
+    ``` title="Show my COMPLETED jobs between noon and now, adding a field"
+    module load reportseff
+    export LESS="-R"

+    reportseff --since noon --until now -s CD --format +user

+        JobID    State         Elapsed  TimeEff   CPUEff   MemEff     User
+       5011394  COMPLETED      19:16:18   40.1%    99.5%    130.4%    mnagle
+       5013943  COMPLETED      14:27:08   30.1%    99.9%    127.9%    mnagle
+       5016834  COMPLETED      07:48:51   16.3%    98.4%    124.0%    mnagle
+       5024400  COMPLETED      05:54:33   24.6%     8.0%    60.3%    enorton
+       5025014  COMPLETED      04:28:52   18.7%     9.2%     3.4%    jzhang5
+       5025583  COMPLETED      03:57:29   16.5%    89.4%    26.1%      sli1
+       5025584  COMPLETED      04:11:32   17.5%    89.1%    26.9%      sli1
+       5025586  COMPLETED      03:55:38   16.4%    82.8%    26.4%      sli1
+    ```

+!!!
+Info "There are two ways to use reportseff:"
     ???
+Note "As a module:"
+        ```
+        module load reportseff
+        export LESS="-R"  # to provide colorized output
+        ```
+    ???
+Note "As a bash function:"
+        ```
+        Define an alias on the command line or in your .bashrc

+        rs() { export LESS="-R";export PYTHONPATH=/jhpce/shared/jhpce/core/reportseff/2.3.2/;export PATH=/jhpce/shared/jhpce/core/reportseff/2.3.2/bin:$PATH; reportseff "$@"; }
+        ```

+!!!
+Examples
+    ```Shell title="Show my COMPLETED jobs between noon and now" linenums="0"
+    module load reportseff
+    export LESS="-R"
+    reportseff --since noon --until now -s CD -u $USER reportseff --since noon --until now -s CD -u $USER --format "user,jobid,state,nodelist,start,end,cpueff,memeff"

+    reportseff --since noon --until now -s CD -u $USER --format "+user,nodelist,start,end,cpueff,memeff"
+    ```

+you can define environment variables as you do with sacct to change your formatting.
+See [here](../slurm/tips-sacct/#using-environment-variables)

+!!!
+Caution
+    you may not be able to see other user's job info unless you add `--extra-args -a `

-Example "Reportseff arguments, complete list"
+???
+Example "Reportseff arguments, click for complete list"

     ```
     login31:~% reportseff --help